Invensys: History

 Invensys was formed through the merger of BTR plc and Siebe plc in 1999.
-From 1999 to 2004, it underwent a major restructuring programme to cut its costs as falling sales and large debts had led to the danger of its going bankrupt.
-A major disposal programme combined with a £2.7bn debt restructuring in 2004 saved it from collapse.
-During that time it bought and sold The Baan Corporation.
+Between 1999 and 2004, it underwent a major restructuring programme involving thousands of redundancies to cut its costs amid falling sales and a sizeable debt burden that allegedly posed the possibility of the company going bankrupt.
+A major disposal programme combined with a £2.7bn debt restructuring during 2004 saved Invensys from collapse.
+It was under this strategy that The Baan Corporation, which it purchased in 2000 amid the dotcom bubble for €762 million, was sold three years later for only US$135 million.
+Several other elements, such as Fasco motors and Eurotherm Drives, were also divested to refinance the company.